2022 I.C.E. Exchange Call for Proposals Closed

-Those submitting a proposal understand that all speakers listed as part of the presentation team must register and pay for the I.C.E.
+Those submitting a proposal understand that all individuals listed as part of the presentation team must register and pay for the I.C.E.
 Exchange conference as well as assume responsibility for any expenses related to travel to the Exchange if accepted; there are no exceptions to this policy.

 After the original proposal is accepted, speaker substitutions or additions must be requested in writing and approved by the I.C.E.
 Program Committee.
-The committee reserves the right to help identify an appropriate speaker/co-presenter or reject a previously accepted session based on speaker changes.
+The committee reserves the right to help identify an appropriate speaker/presenter or reject a previously accepted session based on speaker changes.

 Once a session has been accepted and printed in promotional materials, it imposes a serious burden to I.C.E. to cancel.
 Please do not submit a proposal if you are uncertain that you will be able to fulfill your obligation to organize and conduct the session.